FasterXML/jackson/README.md

 ### Version support

+[Versioning](VERSIONING.md) explains logic of how branches are maintained and versions released from branches.

-Full status (open / EOL) of various versions (and branches) can be found from [Jackson Releases](../../wiki/Jackson-Releases) page.
+Full status (open / EOL) of various versions and branches can be found from [Jackson Releases](../../wiki/Jackson-Releases) page.

 #### Community/Project supported "open" branches

-Jackson project supports "open" branches by releasing new versions from those branches; many fixes are backported to a set of "Long-Term Support" branches.
+Jackson project supports "Open" branches by releasing new versions from those branches; many fixes are backported to a set of "Long-Term Support" branches.

-Project does not support "closed" (aka EOL) branches.
+Project does not support "Closed" (aka EOL) branches.

 #### Commercial Support

-[HeroDevs](https://www.herodevs.com/) offers security and compatibility support for EOL versions of Jackson through the [Commonhaus Foundation Open Source Sustainability Initiative (OSSI)](https://www.commonhaus.org/about/ossi.html)
+[HeroDevs](https://www.herodevs.com/) offers security and compatibility support for EOL versions of Jackson through the Commonhaus Foundation [Open Source Sustainability Initiative (OSSI)](https://www.commonhaus.org/about/ossi.html)

 ### Reporting security vulnerabilities